mcguffin/wp-access-areas/README.txt

 = What does it exactly do? =

 For each Post it stores a capabilty the user needs to have in order to view, edit or comment on a post.
-By defining Access Areas You create nothing more than custom capabilities.
+By defining an Access Area you create nothing more than a custom capability.

 = Why didn't you use post_meta to store permissions?
 WordPress already provides an API for this! =

 I did this mainly for performance reason.
 For detecting the reading-permission on specific content, the plugin mainly affects the WHERE clause used to retrieve posts.
-In most cases, using post_meta would mean to add a JOIN clause to the database query, which would slow down your site's performance.
+In most cases, using post_meta would mean to add lots of JOIN clauses to the database query, slowing down your site's performance.

 = Does it mess up my database? =